marlonShawDEV/fmzurb/src/styleguide/index_corp.md

-# Embedded Objects

-Embedded objects (iframes, videos, Tableau visuals) were <a href="styleguide_embeds.html">moved to their own page</a> to speed up the load of the initial styleguide.

-<a href="styleguide_embeds.html" class="button tertiary large">Learn about embeds</a>

 # Callouts

 <p class="lead">A callout is just a container with a `.callout` class applied.
 You can put any kind of content inside.</p>

 - To create a white callout with a border, add either class `.hollow` or `.hollow-thin` to the `.callout` container.
-- To select a callout with a specific background color, include `.background-xxx` class (where xxx is green, orange, primary, blue, teal, gray, yellow, red, purple, concrete, white) on the `.callout` container.
+- To select a callout with a specific background color, include a [background color class](#colors) on the `.callout` container.
 - There are callouts for use within the content area.
-Refer to <a href="#prefooter-promo-band">prefooter promo</a> for full width promo containers.
+Refer to [prefooter promo](#prefooter-promo-band) for full width promo containers.

 ```html_example
 <div class="row">